Shortwave broadband antenna: Background

 Half wave dipoles are narrow band (only work over a very small frequency range) before serious impedance mismatch occurs.
-This mismatch can be accommodated using an antenna tuner but these add to costs and modern shortwave communication often uses frequency hopping techniques.
+This mismatch can be accommodated by an antenna tuner, but those add to costs, and are ineffective for broad-jump frequency hopping techniques used in some modern shortwave communication systems.
 Even automatic antenna tuners will not work with frequency hopping signals.

-A less ambitious idea of “broadband antenna” (often called “wideband”) is an antenna that continuously covers the proportionally widest amateur band, that spans 3.5–4.0 MHz (a 14% bandwidth), (Note: For the purpose of comparing RF performance, “widest” means the largest ratio of high to low frequency, not the largest difference in frequencies.)
+A less ambitious idea of “wideband antenna” (often also called “broadband”) is an antenna that continuously covers the proportionally widest amateur band, that spans 3.5–4.0 MHz (a 14% relative bandwidth), (Note: For the purpose of comparing RF performance, “widest” means the largest ratio of high to low frequency, not the largest difference in frequencies.)

 without requiring an antenna tuner.
 There are many such designs, but those are not discussed here.
 (Note: Many "broadband" designs used by the amateur radio enthusiasts are technically not "true" broadband antennas, as they are finely-tuned to only transmit well without an antenna tuner in a sequence of nearly harmonic amateur bands; but good transmission on harmonics is generally expected of any resonant antenna.
 Their only remarkable property is that the harmonic resonances have been carefully nudged to occur inside amateur frequency bands, which themselves are not quite spaced in an exactly harmonic sequence.)

 Broadband shortwave base antennas traditionally fall into two main categories: